 Wake Forest Baptist Church has been an innovator in local ministry.
 We were instrumental in founding the Winston-Salem Meals on Wheels ministry, a ministry for at-risk children called Imprints Cares, and we conducted a kindergarten class for children with learning challenges.
 In addition, we were active in the 90s with the AIDS Care Service, a member founded the Health and Wellness Clinic of the Triad Region—a monthly clinic for indigent patients, a member and former staff Authoring Action, which stimulates youth across the socioeconomic spectrum in developing their writing and speaking prowess.
-One member has very recently founded One to One Women Coaching Women, to assist single women and women veterans.
+One member founded One to One Women Coaching Women, to assist single women and women veterans.
 We are committed to social justice.

 The ministers and members have been unafraid to confront systemic racism.
 In 1962, the church declared its membership open to all races.
 In 1994, the church was presented the Whitney M. Young Award for “bridging the gaps in race relations” by the Winston-Salem Urban League.
 A year later the United Way of Forsyth County presented a special award to Wake Forest Baptist Church and its partner, First Baptist Church of Highland Avenue, for building “a better community through a variety of joint undertakings.”
 Church members worked on behalf Darryl Hunt, a 19 year old African-American man who was convicted of the brutal murder of a young white woman.
 The work ultimately resulted in his full exoneration and release from 19 years of wrongful imprisonment.